DeamonDev/deamondev.github.io/content/about.md

 ## Whoami

 Hello!
 I'm a software engineer from Poland.
 I am interested in topics related to distributed systems, functional programming and low-level tools for profiling Unix systems, particularly tools based on eBPF technology.
+Click [here](/opensource) to see my open source contributions.

 However, I have not always been involved in software engineering – my formal education is an MSc in theoretical mathematics (aka pure mathematics).
 In the world of the queen of sciences, my interests focused on modern algebraic